SDcodehub/SDcodehub.github.io/_posts/2025-09-21-tinystories-vocab-vs-bytes-per-token.md

 - If your deployment domain resembles TinyStories (simple, repetitive), a 10K vocab is often sufficient and cheaper.
 - For real-world text (OpenWebText), code, or multilingual corpora, prefer larger vocabs (e.g., 32K) for better compression.

+---

+## Learned points from the latest run

+- A 5K TinyStories tokenizer measured 3.970 bytes/token, close to prior 10K/32K numbers.
+- This reinforces vocabulary saturation on TinyStories: smaller vocabs already capture frequent patterns.
+- Differences across 5K/10K/32K on TinyStories are modest and sensitive to sampling and tokenizer variant.
+- OpenWebText needs explicit paths; include the required flags to measure cross-domain differences.